MileHacker Logo

 Island Tempo & Nature

-• "Island time" is real; things move slower.
-Embrace the relaxed rhythm; do not rush.
+• "A relaxed pace" is real; things move slower.
+Embrace the relaxed rhythm; there's it is not required to rush.

-• Respect local wildlife, including free-roaming chickens, goats, and iguanas.
+• Respect area wildlife, including free-roaming chickens, goats, and iguanas.
 Do not feed them.

-• Culebra is a rustic, natural beauty destination, not a resort island.
+• Culebra is a rustic, natural beauty destination, not a vacation spot island.
 Embrace its simplicity.

 • Be mindful of your environmental footprint, especially with plastic waste and reef protection.